 - Menstrual Period: The period refers to the length of menstruation.
 This normally lasts 3-7 days on average.
 The volume of blood flow is often scant on the first day, ample on the second and third, and gradually begins to decrease on the fourth day, persisting for not more than 7 days in total.

 - Volume, Colour and Nature of Menses: The volume can be difficult to calculate.
 Generally 50-80mls is considered a normal amount.
 Ideally, the colour is described as dark red.
 It is not particularly thick or thin, does not contain blood clots and has no particular odour.

 - Premenstrual Symptoms: Before menstruation there might be a slight distention of the breasts, soreness about the waist and mood fluctuations.
 These mild symptoms can disappear following the discharge of menstruation and are not regarded as diseases.

 - Menopause: Menopause refers to the last time menstruation occurs.
 This is often recognised at least one year after it has ceased.
 It usually occurs between 45-55years.

 These describe the idealistic reproductive stages and menstrual cycle.
 But many women have a very different experience.
 Is it a problem to be different?
 Not necessarily.
-But if it’s interfering with the desire to become pregnant then, yes it is.
+But if it’s interfering with fertility and the desire to become pregnant then, yes it is.
 When using medical interventions like IVF, things get VERY specific.
 Timing is everything.
 Chinese Medicine theory is also very much about the timing.

-Why regulating the period is important.
+Why regulating the period is important for fertility

 The menstrual cycle is a specific length of time to allow for the proper development of the egg (ovum), the building of the endometrium and then its release.
 Throughout the cycle, hormones like oestrogen and progesterone rise and fall.
 There are many factors but let me cover just a couple simple ones.